 About this Document Version of the Toolkit

 This toolkit contains resources and information that may be revised as evidence is updated or new tools we created to respond to identified needs.
-The most current version of the entire toolkit and individual components is available at: nmperinatalcollaborative.com.
+This is the most current version of the entire toolkit and individual components.
+To download a copy of this website, click here.

-Abigail L. Reese, CNM, MSN, Lisa Hofler, MD, MPH, MBA, and Eve Espey, MD, MPH
+Abigail L. Reese, PhD, CNM, Lisa Hofler, MD, MPH, MBA, and Eve Espey, MD, MPH

 New Mexico Perinatal Collaborative

 The New Mexico Perinatal Collaborative (NMPC) is a nonprofit, multi-disciplinary coalition of stakeholders that seeks to improve the health of New Mexico women and children through the identification and sharing of best practices with perinatal care providers and hospitals around the state.